knative/specs/specs/eventing/test-plan/channel-lifecycle-conformance.md

 {
   "test": "control-plane/channel-lifecycle/channel-fan-out-messages-to-subscribers"
   "output": {
-    *Messages sent to the different subscription subscribers* }
+    *Logs of the messages sent to the different subscription subscribers* }
 }
 ```